Formula One

-With the average annual cost of running a team—e.g., designing, building, and maintaining cars; staff payroll; transport—at approximately million as of 2018, although the cost cap stands at million.
-Formula One's financial and political battles are widely reported.
-The Formula One Group is owned by Liberty Media, which acquired it in 2017 for billion.
-The United Kingdom is the hub of Formula One racing, with six out of the ten teams based there.
+The cost cap as of the 2026 season stands at million, but the actual total cost of running an F1 team often exceeds that due to exclusions outside the cost cap.
+It is because of this that Formula One's financial and political battles are widely reported.
+The United Kingdom is the hub of Formula One racing, with six out of the eleven teams based there.

 History

-Formula One originated from the World Manufacturers' Championship (1925–1930) and European Drivers' Championship (1931–1939).
+Formula One originated from the World Manufacturers' Championship (1925–1927) and European Drivers' Championship (1931–1939).
 The formula is a set of rules that all participants' cars must follow.
+Before World War II, several Grand Prix racing organisations made suggestions for a new championship to replace the European Championship, but due to the suspension of racing during the conflict, a new International Formula for cars did not become formalised until after the war.
 Formula One was a formula agreed upon in 1946 to officially become effective in 1947.
 The first Grand Prix in accordance with the new regulations was the 1946 Turin Grand Prix, anticipating the formula's official start.
-Before World War II, a number of Grand Prix racing organisations made suggestions for a new championship to replace the European Championship, but due to the suspension of racing during the conflict, the new International Formula for cars did not become formalised until 1946, to become effective in 1947.
 The new World Championship was instituted to commence in 1950.